2017 Ozamiz police raid

-At dawn of Sunday, July 30, 2017, Criminal Investigation and Detection Group (CIDG) and the Ozamiz City police conducted a simultaneous raid in the house of the Parojinogs in Ozamiz and other associated properties, leaving 15 persons killed, including incumbent Mayor Reynaldo Parojinog and his wife.
+At dawn of Sunday, July 30, 2017, the Criminal Investigation and Detection Group (CIDG) and the Ozamiz City police conducted simultaneous raids in the house of the Parojinogs in Ozamiz and other associated properties, leaving 15 persons dead, including incumbent Mayor Reynaldo Parojinog and his wife.
 Another member of the Parojinog family died in the hospital three days after the raid.
-Parojinog is the third mayor to be killed during the course of country's war on drugs after Rolando Espinosa of Albuera, Leyte eight months prior and Samsudin Dimaukom of Datu Saudi Ampatuan, Maguindanao (now in Maguindanao del Sur) nine months prior.
+Parojinog is the third mayor to be killed during the course of country's war on drugs after Rolando Espinosa of Albuera, Leyte eight months prior and Samsudin Dimaukom of Datu Saudi Ampatuan, Maguindanao nine months prior.

 Background

-Reynaldo Parojinog was among the persons named by President Rodrigo Duterte on August 7, 2016, for alleged involvement in the illegal drug trade.
-However, Parojinog has denied any links to illegal drugs.
+Reynaldo Parojinog was among the persons named by President Rodrigo Duterte on August 7, 2016, as allegedly involved in the illegal drug trade.
+Parojinog denied any links to illegal drugs.